stride3d/stride-docs/en/contributors/website/content.md

 You would start with the local development environment, which is described in the [Installation](Installation) section.

 Then you would make your changes and test them locally.
 Once you are happy with the result, you can create a pull request to merge your changes into the `master` branch.

-## Updating Wiki

-While wiki pages can be updated directly in the GitHub web interface, this feature is restricted only to contributors who can edit the wiki directly.
-We have decided to move our wiki pages to a regular folder in this repository called [wiki](https://github.com/stride3d/stride-website/tree/master/wiki), allowing us to use the same process as we do for the website content.
-If any changes are made directly on the wiki pages, they will be overwritten by the next wiki deployment.

-Wiki pages are deployed through a separate GitHub action, `stride-web-wiki.yml`, which is triggered by updates in the `wiki` folder or can be triggered manually.
-The `wiki` folder is ignored by the Eleventy build process, ensuring that the wiki pages are not deployed to the website.
-Additionally, any pushes to the `wiki` folder will not trigger the website deployment.

-You can update the wiki pages as any other content pages, by following the steps in the [Small Updates](#small-updates) section.

-⚠️**Important:** If you are updating any headers in the wiki pages, please make sure to update the *Table of Contents* at the top of the page, [Home](https://github.com/stride3d/stride-website/blob/master/wiki/Home.md) page and [_Sidebar.md](https://github.com/stride3d/stride-website/blob/master/wiki/_Sidebar.md).
-Also, you might need to search for all the links to the updated header and update them as well.

 # Creating New Post